mnopqr1/tinyraytracer.ts/log.md

-# A log of writing a raytracer on a train
+# A log of writing a raytracer on trains

+## 22 May 2021, Nice - Paris
 * 09:53 - train departure from Nice.
 Actually still writing an unrelated e-mail.

 * 10:33 - decided to go with the tiny ray tracer of ssloy.
 Porting putPixel and canvas from the Gambetta book.